 One reform is related to creating an ecosystem of entrepreneurship.
 The period of undischarged bankruptcy is going to go down from three years to one year to try and encourage entrepreneurship.

-There is low chance that a director will be sued for insolvent trading, especially in a small to medium sized enterprise.
+There is a low chance that a director will be sued for insolvent trading, especially in a small to medium-sized enterprise.
 In fact, it has been said that “you have a greater chance in Australia of being bitten by a shark in George Street than being sued for insolvent trading”.

 One empirical study, Insolvent Trading – an empirical study conducted by Paul James, Professor Ian Ramsay and Polat Siva found that there were only 63 insolvent trading judgments in Australia between the 1960s and 2004.
 For a liquidator to run an insolvent trading claim, it is a demanding and expensive exercise so they are usually averse to this course.